 Prologue to Bates is an open house program geared toward serving first-generation-to-college* students and/or students coming from diverse backgrounds.
 Prologue to Bates is open to all rising high school seniors; however, the committee prioritizes the selection of students from historically under-represented backgrounds such as African-American, Asian-American, Hispanic and Latino, Alaskan and Native American and first-generation-to-college students.
 The committee also prioritizes individuals who have not been to campus.

 Can a parent/guardian attend Prologue with me?

 Unfortunately we are unable to support parents or guardians.
 While your parent(s) or guardian(s) may travel with you to campus, the college will not subsidize or provide travel or accommodations.
 Programming is geared toward Prologue attendees.

 I applied for a travel scholarship; will Bates cover all of my expenses?

-Bates will cover your airplane or bus ticket to campus; we will provide transportation to and from the airport or bus station to campus.
-We also provide housing as well as cover meals and activities for Prologue on campus.
-You will need to bring a sleeping bag and pillow for the overnight.
-You may also want to bring pocket money for the bookstore or for when you are traveling.
+Bates will cover your airplane or bus ticket to campus and we will provide transportation to and from the airport or bus station to campus.
+We also provide housing, a mattress, linens, as as well as all meals.
+You may want to bring pocket money for the bookstore or for when you are traveling.

 I’ve been accepted for Prologue…